 Referencing guides for the most widely used styles are available below.
 Be aware that you not only need to reference text and ideas that you use in your work but diagrams, lines of code, tables, graphs and photos too.

 Your Academic Librarian offers support and guidance on good referencing practice and can help you apply an appropriate style to a particular reference.
 Please note that Academic Librarians are not able to proofread or check entire student bibliographies.

 Visit the Academic Research Kit (ARK) tutorials or the Study skills Learn module LUA001 for further referencing resources or try the online resource Cite Them Right Online which provides referencing examples in a variety of styles.
 If you are undertaking a final year project or dissertation the Learn module on Dissertation and Project Sucess has additional guidance.

 Ethical use of information

 What is plagiarism?

 Loughbrorough University's definition of plagiarism is:

-"submitting work as the candidate's own of which the candidate is not the author.
-This includes failure to acknowledge clearly and explicitly the ideas, words or work of another person whether these are published or unpublished."
-Loughborough University, Regulation XVII
+"presenting for assessment someone else's work or ideas as the student's own.
+This includes failure to acknowledge clearly and explicitly the ideas, words or work of another person whether these are published or unpublished" Loughborough University, Regulation XVIII, 2.i

 One way of avoiding plagiarism is by use of correct referencing practice.